 Find the correct curved barbell internal length for rook, daith, snug, conch, eyebrow, and navel piercings.
-Enter your anatomy span and healing stage for an instant size recommendation.
+Anatomy span + healing stage input.

 Founder & Piercing Expert